And welcome back, Rush Limbaugh and the EIB Network.

 There's nowhere to go.

-We're hanging by a threat here.
+We're hanging by a thread here.

-That decision yesterday on the second amendment, five to four.
+That decision yesterday on the Second Amendment, five to four.

-Uh, that should have been nine to nothing.
+That should have been nine to nothing.

-And the mayor of Chicago now daily going nuts about that, rewrite a law to make sure the gun ban in Chicago is somehow legal.
+And the Mayor of Chicago now daily going nuts about that, rewrite a law to make sure the gun ban in Chicago is somehow legal.

 Sonia Sotomayor.